 In exceptional circumstances, a school may be unsure as to which gender should be recorded for a particular pupil.
 Where this occurs, gender is recorded according to the wishes of the pupil and / or parent.

-A couple of Education Champions have had queries from schools about recording information on pupils who have transitioned or are in the process of transitioning, and have contacted the DfE to see if the above applies in such situations.
+A few Education Champions have had queries from schools about recording information on pupils who have transitioned or are in the process of transitioning, and have contacted the DfE to see if the above applies in such situations.
 According to the DfE it does.

 So the advice from the DfE is now to record children and young people’s chosen gender on all data management systems according to the above guidance.